kometenstaub/csv-to-md/README.md

 I have tested it with Python 3.9.4.
 (Because I use typing the Python version needs to be at least 3.5, I haven't checked for the other imported packages.)

 The Markdown syntax is supposed to support the full range of Markdown formatting which is available within Obsidian.
-Therefore it supports some non-standard formatting, which may not work with every Markdown editor.
+Therefore, it supports some non-standard formatting, which may not work with every Markdown editor.

 ## Usage